shaneshaneshanethats4shanes/pokerust/README.md

 ## Other Changes

 - **Fly removed**
-  The Fly HM has been removed.
-You must travel on foot.
+  The Fly HM isn't available until the end of the game (speak to Professor Oak).
 - **Major glitches patched**
   The **Trainer-Fly glitch** and **MissingNo.** exploits are no longer possible.
 - **Trade evolution NPC**